 - Any office or department may suggest a story, but all final decisions are ultimately made by the editorial board.
 NEWSatAUC retains the right to not run a story at any time, even if it was previously written.

 - As a general rule, NEWSatAUC does not cover events after they occur and keeps event advances to a minimum.

 - NEWSatAUC stories are usually accompanied by pictures.
 The pictures should be horizontal, if possible, and should be of high quality.

 Editorial Policy on Text Edits

-- Changes will only be made to announcement and event submissions for readability, spelling and grammar.
+- Changes will only be made to announce and event submissions for readability, spelling, and grammar.
 Spelling and grammar edits follow AUC’s Editorial Style Guide.
 This editorial style relies on American English usage and is drawn primarily from the Associated Press Stylebook.